Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits

 For illustration, Fig.~\hyperref[fig:junction-centered]{\ref*{fig:junction-centered}e} shows the calculated $\elementdepsymbol{\bar{F}}{J}{k}$ parameters for the circuit in Fig. \hyperref[fig:junction-centered]{\ref*{fig:junction-centered}c}. one obtained from Eq.~\eqref{eq:irg-matrix-eq} using driven simulations of circuits with linearized Josephson inductance (labeled ``closed-JJ"), and the other from Eq.~\eqref{eq:f-from-Z-open} using driven simulations of circuits with opened junctions (labeled ``opened-JJ").
 The two results show excellent agreement, except for the region around 7.8\,GHz close to the mode resonance.
 There, the modulation parameters $\elementdepsymbol{\bar{F}}{J}{k}$ obtained from Eq.~\eqref{eq:irg-matrix-eq} become more sensitive to errors in $\bar{\mathbf{A}}$ than at off-resonant frequencies, whereas the opened-JJ calculation circumvents this issue and yields continuous and accurate results across the resonance.

-Finally, we remark on the strengths and limitations of the irrotational-gauge method.
-Compared to the DF Hamiltonian, the IG Hamiltonian captures the field-circuit interaction as the effective phase modulation, enabling more comprehensive prediction of the circuit dynamics, including the lab-frame evolution, as discussed in Appendix \ref{app:df_vs_lab}.
-Even though we adopted the linearized mode basis for the IG Hamiltonian in this section, the established method can in principle be applied to lumped-element circuits with known bare-mode parameters (such that $\elementdepsymbol{E}{C}{ij}$ and $\elementdepsymbol{b}{J}{ki}$ in Eq.~\eqref{eq:multimode_Hamiltonian_IG} are readily available).
+Even though we adopted the linearized normal-mode basis for the IG Hamiltonian in this section, this choice is a practical representation that allows us to use the static Hamiltonian parameters obtained from EPR/BBQ-style linearized-mode analysis, such as mode frequencies and junction participation factors.
+It is not a restriction of the IG formulation to a perturbative Kerr-expanded regime.
+The established method can in principle be applied to lumped-element circuits with known bare-mode parameters (such that $\elementdepsymbol{E}{C}{ij}$ and $\elementdepsymbol{b}{J}{ki}$ in Eq.~\eqref{eq:multimode_Hamiltonian_IG} are readily available).
 In such cases, the IG Hamiltonian can be written in the charge-phase basis, useful for preserving the periodic boundary condition for certain kinds of circuits.
-On the other hand, the IG method relies on knowing the exact locations of the lumped-element inductances of the driven circuit, so that the effective phase modulations can be extracted from the voltages across the inductors.
-As a result, the IG method has limited applicability for circuits with distributed linear inductors that are not associated with well-defined ports (see Appendix \ref{app:lin_inductance} for further discussion).
+On the other hand, the IG method requires that the effective phase modulations produced by the external drive can be assigned to a finite set of localized inductive branches with well-defined terminal pairs, such as Josephson junctions or lumped linear inductors.
+As a result, the IG method has limited applicability when the external drive produces non-negligible effective phase modulation of distributed inductive elements that are not associated with well-defined branch ports; see Appendix~\ref{app:lin_inductance} for further discussion.